Exposing Your Creative Intent for More Powerful Photos

 Choices you make about these are your creative expression.
 In this previous article, I explore in more depth why this is so.

 Here I’m focused on light and how manually setting your camera gives you formative control of your exposure.
+This results in more powerful photos.

 Light is the essence of photography.
 Without light, you cannot make a photograph.
 Control the light, in conjunction with the other factors in the list above, and you will make fabulous images.